chomphuthip/tremont/README.md

 # tremont
 Obfuscated, reliable transport over RTP

-RTP seems to be an unexplored transport for red team security implants.
+RTP seems to be an unexplored transport for offensive security implants.

 S/RTP has some interesting properties that makes it seem like a good medium:
 * SRTP is a profile of RTP.
 Having SRTP being a profile of RTP rather than a whole different type of packet makes it hard to identify which if data is encrypted.